 With this change, IBM experienced up to $535 savings per Mac, largely due to the fact that Macs require less IT support.
 Because Apple produces higher-quality OS software, the IT department didn’t need to go from employee to employee performing updates as often.
 IBM also noted that only 5% of employees required Help Desk assistance as opposed to 40% of PC users.
 After Previn revealed IBM’s Mac choice program, many large enterprises, including SAP, Capital One, and Walmart, followed suit.

 Although a desire to reduce security risks is a top driver for moving to BYOD and CYOD to begin with, such device policies present security risks of their own.
-In the 2016 BYOD and Mobile Security Report, security concerns (39%) and employee privacy concerns (12%) inhibit BYOD adoption the most.
+In the BYOD and Mobile Security Report from Tenable, security concerns (39%) and employee privacy concerns (12%) inhibit BYOD program adoption the most.

-Due to the loss of control and visibility into personal devices, companies may become more susceptible to security threats, such as:
+BYOD security risks may stem from the loss of control and visibility into personal devices.
+This may leave companies more susceptible to security threats, such as:

 - Data leakage or loss

 - Unauthorized access to company data and systems